JWD is a Virtual Industrial Design Consultancy with over 30 years of experience in a wide variety of

 Top Five Innovation Killers...

-needs and new forms of value are needed to fulfill them.
-Yet there remains a yawning gulf between
+and new forms of value are needed to fulfill them.
+Yet there remains a yawning gulf between business

-business leaders' rhetoric on innovation and the reality on the ground.
-So what holds our companies back
+leaders' rhetoric on innovation and the reality on the ground.
+So what holds our companies back and why

 Here are five factors that prevent successful innovation: